 “We all do.”

 “Do you want me to drive you over there baby?
 I know this is hard for you.
-Taylor was family.’
-She released me from the hug.
+Taylor was like family.”
+She asked me.

-“Can I take the car?
+“No mom, thanks though.”
+I walked towards the door and grabbed the keys off the hook.
+“Can I take your car?
 I think mine is still in the shop.”
-I called out to my mother.

 “Sure honey!
 Be back before dinner!”

 On the way to Taylor’s house, I thought about the last time she spent the night with me.
 We had watched Nightmare On Elm Street: Dream Warriors for the millionth time.
 She only loved this one because of Joey.
 The mute guy that had a crush on the nurse.
 He was her favorite character.
 We had pepperoni pizza, junk food, and were talking about how this school year would be amazing for us.

 That night could have lasted forever.
 I wish it would have.